Galveston Bay Area: Parks and landmarks

 The Bay Area contains parks and landmarks.
 One of the oldest landmarks is the San Jacinto Battleground State Historic Site in La Porte which marks the site of the Battle of San Jacinto and holds the San Jacinto Monument and the USS Texas.
 Nearby, the Sterling Mansion, a former Governor's residence at Morgan's Point, marks the edge of the former Gold Coast of Texas.

 The Armand Bayou Nature Center in Pasadena is the largest urban wilderness preserve in the nation.
 It features a boardwalk through the marshes, numerous nature trails, and boat tours offering views of natural habitats for animals ranging from bison to seagulls to butterflies.
 The Baytown Nature Center, located on two peninsulas along the ship channel, and the Texas City Prairie Preserve, located along Moses Lake and the bay, are largely undeveloped nature preserves with views of wetlands and coastal wildlife in addition to a variety of park facilities.
 The Seabrook Trail System which includes Robinson and Pine Gully parks offers primitive access to natural habitats for numerous species.
 These sites are all part of the larger Great Texas Coastal Birding Trail.

-Further from the core on the northeast side of the bay sits the Anahuac National Wildlife Refuge, a 34000 acre federal nature preserve.
+Further from the core on the northeast side of the bay sits the Jocelyn Nungaray National Wildlife Refuge (formerly the Anahuac NWR), a 34000 acre federal nature preserve.
 The coastal habitats in the park offer opportunities for viewing species ranging from the American alligator and bobcat to bird species such as the fulvous whistling-duck and the yellow rail.

 Other major area parks include Clear Creek Nature Park (League City), Chandler Arboretum (Baytown), Challenger 7 Memorial Park (Webster), and Sylvan Beach Park (La Porte).